NAD v. Harvard Reaches Settlement with Mutual Intent of Increasing Accessibility

 What the settlement means for Harvard

-Harvard must provide captions for all online resources, not limited to online courses.
+Going forward, Harvard has agreed to provide captions for all online resources, not limited to online courses.
 School-wide events that are live-streamed, content from department-sponsored student organizations and any new university created audio or video hosted by third-party platforms must all be captioned.

 In addition, the following requirements must be met: